randyp/resume/README.md

 My initial work at SpeedTax was developing web applications and services has proven immediately valuable to all of my employers.
 After a brief stint at Gaikai I worked in the analytics department in Opera Solutions under Frank Elliott, Carmine Mangione and Kathleen Crowe.
 My position there was scientifically compelling and gave me a unique engineering perspective on the effort it takes to build a predictive analytics tools and products.
-Finally I returned to my roots developing web applications, services, and development tools to aid porch.com’s rapid growth.
+Most recently I returned to my roots developing web applications, services, and development tools to aid porch.com’s rapid growth.

 My family and peers describe me as a very balanced individual.
 My employers will gladly tell you about my outstanding work ethic, effective communication abilities, and flexible attitude.